In this Article, we’ll go through the various types of Operators in Python and their uses.

 if x <= y: print("X is less than or equal to Y")

-Used to conduct Logical Operations between conditional statements.
+Used to conduct Logical Operations between conditional statements, linking several conditions together to form a more complex condition.

 |and||Returns True if both of the two statements was True.|